ELIZABETH ALARCON - FEATURED IMAGE - WHAT YOU NEED TO KNOW ABOUT STARTING YOUR BUSINESS BY STATE

 1. Regulatory Environment

-- Complex Regulations: California has a reputation for having strict regulations across various industries, including environmental, labor, and health standards.
-Entrepreneurs must stay informed about local, state, and federal regulations impacting their business.
+• Complex Regulations: California has a reputation for having strict regulations across various industries, including environmental, labor, and health standards.
+Entrepreneurs must stay informed about local, state, and federal regulations that impact their businesses.

 2. Taxes